Skip to main content

 • Qualified electronic signature (QES): required for high-stakes legal acts

-Automation and Payroll Software: 2026 Landscape
+Automation and payroll software: 2026 overview

-• Simulation features: hiring simulation, promotion, shift to part-time
+• Simulation features: hiring simulation, promotion, shift to part-time work

-Artificial Intelligence in Service of Payroll
+Artificial intelligence in service of payroll

-URSSAF Control and Risk Management in 2026
+URSSAF control and risk management in 2026

 URSSAF controls focus primarily on: